Fly Fishing Lodges in Buenos Aires

 Types of Fishing in Buenos Aires

-• Delta Fishing – Explore braided jungle channels targeting golden dorado and tararira by boat or from shore.
+• Delta Fishing: Braided jungle channels targeting golden dorado and tararira by boat — the primary guided fishing experience near the city.

-• Urban River Fishing – Seasonal options on the Río de la Plata and adjacent waters offer easy access near the city.
+• Urban River Fishing: Seasonal options on the Río de la Plata and adjacent waters for a range of native species with easy city access.

 Species You Can Target in Buenos Aires

-• Bagre (Catfish) – Common in muddy backwaters and estuarine confluences.
+• Bagre (Catfish): Common in muddy backwaters and estuarine confluences throughout the delta system.

 Best Time to Fish in Buenos Aires

-• Golden Dorado & Tararira – Peak fishing from October to April during the warm season.
+• Golden Dorado and Tararira: October to April during the warm season — peak surface action from December through March.

 Best Places to Fish near Buenos Aires

-Paraná Delta – Year-round action close to the city
+Paraná Delta — Dorado and tararira one hour from the city

-Laguna Chascomús – Pejerrey fishing in classic stillwater
+Laguna Chascomús — Pejerrey fishing 120 kilometers south

 Samborombón Bay — Estuarine variety near the coast

-Book a Fishing Lodge in Buenos Aires, Argentina
+Book a Fishing Trip in Buenos Aires, Argentina

 For more lodge-based fishing across the country, explore all our Argentina fishing lodges.